Eastern Region, Nigeria: Economy

 Trade in palm produce was a dominant feature in the economy of Eastern Nigeria.
 Though not indigenous to the region, the palm tree provided fronds for roofing of houses in the villages, palm wine for drinking and palm kernels as source of foreign exchange income.
-After World War II, prices sought for palm produce skyrocked and by 1954, Palm produce generated an income of 54 million pounds.
+After World War II, prices sought for palm produce skyrocketed and by 1954, Palm produce generated an income of 54 million pounds.
 However, the prices stabilized by the middle of the 1950s.
 Employment in farming and agriculture was a significant source of income for many residents engaged in yam farming and fishery.
 In the 1960s, the government promoted rubber, cocoa and palm grove schemes to increase the output of cash crops.
 The government also established farm settlements at Ohaji, Igbariam, Boki, Ulonna, Erei, Uzo-Uwani and Egbema to encourage agriculture.

 Trading of goods was also a major part of the regional economy.
 In 1954, imports to the region was about 25 million pounds a year which were brought into the country by a few European firms but distributed by thousands of traders within the region.
 The trade in imported goods such as dried fish, motor parts, textiles goes on along with the trade in local foodstuff.

 In industry, the coal mines of Enugu managed by the Nigerian Coal Corporation and Nigersteel's rolling mill which used steel scraps to produce mild steel bars were one of the few coal mines and steel plants in operation in West Africa in 1963.
 During the NCNC led government, a cement factory was established at Nkalagu, Nigerian Breweries chose a stout factory at Aba, a Tobacco and glass making plant was located at Port Harcourt.
 Oil mining in the region started by Shell D' Archy in 1937 did not yield commercial quantities until 1957.
 But by 1965, oil was a promising source of income.